3nids/qgiscombomanager/README.md

 ## Band combos

-A combo box can be assigned to list the bands related to agin RasterLayerCombo.
+Likely to field combos, a combo box can be assigned to list the bands related to a given RasterLayerCombo.

 ```python
 BandCombo(widget, rasterLayerCombo, initBand=None)